IMPACTFEES.ORG

 What are the total impact fees for a single-family home in Hampton, Florida?

-A new single-family home in Hampton pays $25.00 per unit in combined impact fees (rates sourced July 11, 2026).
+A new single-family home in Hampton pays at least $25.00 per unit in combined impact fees (rates sourced July 11, 2026).
+One additional fee has no published standard amount and is not included, so the full cost may be higher; verify before budgeting.

 How much are commercial impact fees in Hampton?

 Commercial development in Hampton pays no per-square-foot impact fees, but owes $25.00 in one-time water and sewer connection fees.
+One additional fee has no published standard amount and is not included, so the full cost may be higher; verify before budgeting.

 Does Hampton charge its own impact fees?

 Yes.
-Hampton levies its own municipal impact fees, and county-levied fees also apply inside city limits.
+Hampton levies its own municipal impact or utility fees, and county-levied fees also apply inside city limits.
 The schedule on this page shows every fee that applies to development in Hampton, with the combined total.

 Can Florida impact fees increase at any time?